-Abeka is probably the most popular homeschool program available so I thought some people might want a veteran homeschool Mom's review of it.
+Abeka is probably the most popular homeschool program available so I thought some people might want an Abeka review from a seasoned homeschool Mom.

 No program is right or wrong for anyone.
 If you know yourself and your children and can make an accurate assessment of the program you are looking at, then you will be able to decide whether it is right for your family or not.

 1. Lesson plans - They tell you exactly what to say to your child when you are teaching him.
 Everything is scheduled and laid out in the teacher manual.